 ʻŌhiʻa (Metrosideros polymorpha), a keystone species in Hawaiʻi’s native forests, faces a new threat in the form of a new fungal disease called Rapid ʻŌhiʻa Death (ROD).
-First detected on Hawaii Island a half-dozen years ago, hundreds of thousands of ʻōhiʻa on Hawaiʻi island have already died from this fungus, called Ceratocystis.
+First detected on Hawaiʻi Island a half-dozen years ago, more than a million ʻōhiʻa on Hawaiʻi island have died from two new fungi, unknown to science before.
 In 2018, the disease was found for the first time on Kauai.
 There is currently no known cure for affected trees, so preventing the spread of this disease is vital.

 In the Hawaiian culture, the saying I walea ka manu i ka ‘ula o ka lehua translates to “The bird is attracted by the redness of the lehua” and hints at the intimate connection between tree and bird.

-The ‘ōhia lehua is a flowering tree in the myrtle family and is endemic to Hawai‘i.
-As an early colonizer after a new lava flow, it’s known as a foundational species of the Hawaiian forest and is considered critical to the function of Hawaiian watersheds and the ecology of Hawai‘i. ‘Ōhi‘a produce a dizzying display of flowers, made up of a myriad of stamens that range in color from fiery red to bright yellow.
-The trees can grow to 100 feet and can live for hundreds of years.
-Over millennia different species and varieties have evolved to adapt to the numerous different micro-climates found in Hawaii, from sea level to Kauai’s tallest peaks. ‘Ōhi‘a can grow as a stunted bush in bogs, on windswept hillsides, on lava flows, and as a giant tree in lush rainforest habitats.
+A flowering tree in the myrtle family, ‘ōhia is endemic to Hawai‘i.
+As an early colonizer after a new lava flow, it’s known to break down rock into soil and serve as a foundational species of the native Hawaii forest. ‘Ōhi’a is critical to the function of our watershed and the ecology of Hawai‘i. ‘Ōhi‘a produce a dizzying display of flowers, made up of a myriad of stamens that range in color from fiery red to bright yellow.
+The trees can grow to 100 feet and live for hundreds of years.
+Over millennia, different species and varieties have evolved to adapt to the numerous different micro-climates found in Hawaii, from sea level to Kaua‘i’s tallest peaks. ‘Ōhi‘a can grow as a stunted bush in bogs, on windswept hillsides, on lava flows, and as a canopy tree in lush rainforest habitats.

-Unfortunately, a disease known as Rapid ‘Ōhi‘a Death (ROD) is killing the trees.
-First detected on Hawai‘i Island more than four years ago, it has since affected more than 135,000 acres of ‘ōhi‘a forest on the largest of Hawai‘i’s islands.
-Hundreds of thousands of trees have died.
+Unfortunately, a disease known as Rapid ‘Ōhi‘a Death (ROD) is killing ‘ōhi’a.
+First detected on Hawai‘i Island more than four years ago, the disease has impacted more than 175,000 acres of ‘ōhi‘a forest on the largest of Hawai‘i’s islands.
+More than a million trees are estimated to have died.

-In Spring 2018, ROD was confirmed on Kaua‘i at Moloa‘a State Forest Reserve.
-By the end of the year, ROD had been detected in three additional locations on Kaua‘i at elevations ranging from 550 to 1,600 feet above seal level.
+In Spring 2018, was confirmed on Kaua‘i at Moloa‘a State Forest Reserve.
+Since then, more trees have tested positive on the north, east, and south sides of the island at elevations ranging from 550 to 1,600 feet above seal level.
 These sites represent different forest types, including very disturbed and intact forests.
-In 2019, more trees and more locations have tested positive.

 “The pathogen enters the tree through a wound; be it a broken limb, twig or, perhaps, a scuffed up exposed root.
 Whereas C. huliohia may take months to years to kill an ʻōhiʻatree, C. lukuohiacan kill a tree within weeks,” said James B. Friday, the extension forester with the University of Hawaii.